urbit/docs/tutorials/arvo/arvo.md

  Durability is a necessary consequence of Arvo's [referential transparency](https://en.wikipedia.org/wiki/Referential_transparency), which means that you can always replace an expression by what it evaluates to without changing its behavior.
 For example, you can always replace a file referred to in a program by the contents of that file, because you know that file is never going to change (or rather, if it does, the old version will still be accessible).

-### Solid-state interpeter

->We call an execution platform with these three properties (universal persistence, source-independent packet I/O, and high-level determinism) a solid-state interpreter (SSI).
-A solid-state interpreter is a stateful packet transceiver.
-Imagine it as a chip.
-Plug this chip into power and network; packets go in and out, sometimes changing its state.
-The chip never loses data and has no concept of a reboot; every packet is an ACID transaction.

-### Single-level store
+#### Single-level store

->A kernel which presents the abstraction of a single layer of permanent state is also called a single-level store [12].
+>A kernel which presents the abstraction of a single layer of permanent state is also called a single-level store.
 One way to describe a single-level store is that it never reboots; a formal model of the system does not contain an operation which unpredictably erases half its brain.

+Today's operating systems utilize at least two types of memory: the hard disk and the RAM, and this split is responsible for the fact that data is lost whenever power is lost.
+Not every operating system in history was designed this way - in particular, [Multics](https://en.wikipedia.org/wiki/Multics) utilized only one store of memory.
+Arvo takes after Multics - all data is stored in one permanent location, and as a result no data is ever lost when power is lost.

 ### Event-driven